PSA: You can once again browse your iPhone music library from Apple Watch

 Before you can begin using the (sort of) new feature, you'll need to update your Apple Watch to WatchOS 4.3.
 To do that, connect your watch to its charger, and open the Watch app on your iPhone.
 Go to General > Software Update then follow the prompts.

 Once the update is installed, open the Music app and scroll to the top, going past all of the album art.
 Eventually, you'll find a button titled iPhone.
-Tap on iPhone to view your music library and begin playing music through your iPhone.
+Tap on it to view your music library and, using your Watch as a remote control, begin playing music through your iPhone.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.